streamr-dev/streamr-client-java/README.md

 restApiUrl | https://www.streamr.com/api/v1 | Base URL of the Streamr REST API. gapFillTimeout | 5 seconds | When a gap between two received events is detected, a resend request is sent periodically until the gap is resolved.
 This option determines that period. retryResendAfter | 5 seconds | When subscribing with a resend option (See [this](#subscribing-unsubscribing) section), the messages requested by a first resend request might not be available yet.
-This option determines after how much time, the resend must be requested a second time.
+This option determines after how much time, the resend must be requested a second time. skipGapsOnFullQueue | true | Determine behaviour in the case of gap filling failure.
+Default behaviour (`true`) is to clear the internal queue of messages and start immediately processing new incoming messages.
+This means that any queued messages are effectively ignored and skipped.
+If it is more important that messages be processed at the expense of latency, this should be set to `false`.
+This will mean that in the case of gap filling failure, the next messages (and potential gaps) in the queue will be processed in order.
+This comes at the expense of the real-time.

 <a name="handling-errors"></a>
 ## Handling Errors